ajiks143/spark-docker-kafka-de/README.md

     ```sh
     cd xapo
     ```
- - Run the shell script to Build and run docker container
+ - Run the shell script to Build and run docker containers for Kafka and Spark respectively (Connectivity between docker containers is handled internally in Docker compose file)
     ```sh
     ./build-docker.sh <Docker Image name> <Mount path of Local>
     ```